TuanRobotics/TuanRobotics/README.md

 - 👋 Hi, I’m @TuanRobotics.
 My major is Intelligent robot.
-- 👀 I’m interested in Reinforcement Learning in Control.
+- 👀 I’m interested in Robots and Reinforcement Learning in Control.
-- 🌱 I’m currently learning control theory and programming ROS, ROS2.
+- 🌱 I’m currently learning control theory,ROS, ROS2, Reinforcement Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: **dinhngoctuan6789@gmail.com**
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 TuanRobotics/TuanRobotics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.